Azure/communication-ui-library/docs/references/creating-a-release.md

 1. Wait for the action to complete successfully then verify on <https://www.npmjs.com/> that the package(s) published successfully.
 1. Complete the post-release verification steps in [Release Checklist](./release-checklist.md).
 1. (If this is a latest release) Deploy the new version of storybook using the "Release branch - Publish Storybook" GitHub action.
 1. Once everything is deployed and published on npm, delete the release branch from github.

+    TODO: Publish storybook only on beta
+    TODO: Link to publish storybook workflow

 ## Submitting a hotfix